- Important Dates

 Community Welcome Night (All Participants)

-AB’s Community Welcome Night (CWN) is an event where all AB participants for the upcoming academic year come together for the first time.
-During this event, AB/CSA staff welcome the incoming year’s cohort and go over AB’s policies and expectations as well as other pertinent information.
+AB’s Community Welcome Night (CWN) is an event where all AB participants for each season of AB come together for the first time.
+During this event, AB/CSA staff welcome the incoming season’s cohort and go over AB’s policies and expectations as well as other pertinent information.
 During CWN, AB participants also get the opportunity to breakout into their specific AB group and meet their AB peers, student leaders, and advisors for the first time.

 Student leader meetings are designed for AB student leaders only.
 These meetings equip student leaders with an in-depth understanding of AB’s mission as well as their roles and responsibilities as student leaders and facilitators for their group.
 These meetings also provide pertinent AB information that student leaders are expected to relay to their groups.
 All student leader meetings are mandatory and conducted in-person (no Zoom-ins allowed).
 Note: Student leader meetings are prescheduled to select Fridays between 3-5 p.m. and last 1 to 1.5 hours.
 Exact timeframe to be confirmed by AB/CSA staff.